dhruv-mehta12/growth-school-backend/README.md

   ```npm install```
   ```npm start```

-- Running the code scrapes first 10 pages of https://stackoverflow.com/questions/
+- Running the code scrapes first 10,000 pages of https://stackoverflow.com/questions/
 - Database used is MongoDB
-- **questions.csv** is the csv generated on killing the process in terminal.
+- **questions.csv** is the csv generated on killing the process in terminal [example file for first 10 pages of stack overflow].
 - Concurrency has been set to 5.